ietf-wg-cellar/ebml-specification/specification.markdown

 EBML allows some special Elements to be found within more than one parent in an EBML Document or optionally at the Root Level of an EBML Body.
 These Elements are called Global Elements.
-There are 2 Global Elements that can be found in any EBML Document: the CRC-32 Element and the Void Element.
+There are two Global Elements that can be found in any EBML Document: the CRC-32 Element and the Void Element.
 An EBML Schema **MAY** add other Global Elements to the format it defines.
 These extra elements apply only to the EBML Body, not the EBML